weewx/weewx/docs_src/usersguide/weewx-config-file/index.md

 ## Overview

 WeeWX options are specified in a configuration file, nominally called `weewx.conf`.
-This is a big text file that holds the configuration information about your installation of WeeWX.
+This is a big text file, which holds the configuration information about your installation of WeeWX.
 This includes things such as:

 * The type of hardware you have.